 Tableau combined Sets Left Set Except Shared Members

-In this Tableau combined example, we are going to find the total number of States that are Not Present in the Right Set, Which is the Top 10 States By Profits set.
+In this Tableau combined example, we will find the total number of States that are Not Present in the Right Set, Which is the Top 10 States By Profits set.
 To get all the records from Random 6 States except the records from the Top 10 States By Profits set, we have to select the Left Set Except Shared Members option

 Click OK to finish creating new Combined Sets.
 Let us replace the Random States Present in the Top 10 List with Random 6 States not Present in the Top 10 List and see the results.